Assessor Manual, Exemption Administration: RPTL Section 459-c

 Ownership requirements:

 Property must be owned by one or more persons with disabilities, or by spouses or by siblings, at least one of whom has a disability.
-A person with a disability is one who has a physical or mental impairment, not due to current use of alcohol or illegal drug use, which substantially limits such person's ability to engage in one or more of the major life activities, such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working, and who (1) is certified to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits under the Federal Social Security Act, (2) is certified to receive Railroad Retirement Disability benefits under the Federal Railroad Retirement Act, (3) has received a certificate from the State Commission for the Blind and Visually Handicapped stating that such person is legally blind, (4) is certified to receive a United States Postal Service disability pension, or (5) is certified to receive a United States Department of Veterans Affairs disability pension under Title 38, Section 1521 of the United States Code.
-A sibling is defined as a brother or sister, whether related through whole blood, half blood, or adoption.
+A person with a disability is one who has a physical or mental impairment, not due to current use of alcohol or illegal drug use, which substantially limits such person's ability to engage in one or more of the major life activities, such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working, and who (1) is certified to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits under the Federal Social Security Act, (2) is certified to receive Railroad Retirement Disability benefits under the Federal Railroad Retirement Act, (3) has received a certificate from the State Commission for the Blind and Visually Handicapped stating that such person is legally blind, (4) is certified to receive a United States Postal Service disability pension, (5) is certified to receive a United States Department of Veterans Affairs disability pension under Title 38, Section 1521 of the United States Code, or (6) has received an order from the Workers' Compensation Board awarding compensation based on either a permanent total disability or permanent partial disability.
+Siblings must have at east one parent in common.
+Siblings can be biological children or adoptive children of the parent.
 If the property is held in trust, the exemption may be allowed if the beneficiary of the trust qualifies.
-However, regardless of ownership, this exemption may not be granted to property currently receiving an exemption pursuant to RPTL §467 for the same municipal taxing purpose.

 Note: When the property is owned by one or more persons, some of whom qualify for this exemption and the others of whom qualify for the senior citizens' exemption provided by RPTL §467, the owners have the option of choosing the more beneficial exemption.
 The owners may not be prohibited from taking one of these two exemptions solely because the owners qualify for more than one exemption.

-To qualify for the base exemption (50% of assessed value), the combined incomes of the owners for the income tax year (January - December unless a different twelve-month period is used for personal income tax filing purposes) immediately preceding the application for exemption must not be greater than the maximum income eligibility level specified by local law.
+To qualify for the base exemption (50% of assessed value), the combined incomes of the owners for the applicable income tax year (see Time requirement below) must not be greater than the maximum income eligibility level specified by local law.
 Such maximum income levels may range from $3,000 to $50,000.
 If title to the property is solely in a spouse's name, the incomes of both spouses must be combined to satisfy the income requirement, even if both do not reside on the property.
 An exception is made in the case of certain separated spouses: where a spouse or ex-spouse is absent from the property as a result of divorce, legal separation, or abandonment.
 In such cases, only the income of the spouse or ex-spouse residing on the property is to be considered in determining eligibility for exemption.

 Property location requirements: